dpbac/Operationalizing-Machine-Learning-with-Azure/README.md

 **Important**: Make sure that [`swagger.json`](https://github.com/dpbac/Operationalizing-Machine-Learning-with-Azure/blob/master/swagger/swagger.json) is at the same place of [`swagger.sh`](https://github.com/dpbac/Operationalizing-Machine-Learning-with-Azure/blob/master/swagger/swagger.sh) and [`serve.py`](https://github.com/dpbac/Operationalizing-Machine-Learning-with-Azure/blob/master/swagger/serve.py).

-To consume the deployed model using Swagger you need to:
+Summing up, to consume the deployed model using Swagger you need to:

 **1. Download the swagger json file for the deployed model (Section Endpoints)**